-Urban Art, unlike graffiti vandalism, is legal artwork where permission to mark the surface has been granted by the owner of the property.
+Urban Art is not graffiti.
+It legal artwork where permission to mark the surface has been granted by the owner of the property.

-Urban Art projects are often completed through local councils, schools, businesses and not for profit organisations.
-State Government agencies and large corporations also participate in urban art projects, recognising that when undertaken properly, urban art can play an important role in our community.
+Urban Art projects are often done through local councils, schools, businesses and not-for-profit organisations.
+State Government and large corporations also take part in urban art projects.
+When done properly, urban art can play an important role in our community.

-Urban Art can be used as a graffiti prevention strategy, often most effective at hotspot locations.
-Anecdotal evidence of the success in urban art as a graffiti prevention strategy is very strong throughout WA metropolitan local councils, although there is limited empirical data available.
-Other benefits of undertaking urban art projects may include:
+Urban Art projects can be used to prevent graffiti, often at "hotspot" places that are regularly graffitied.
+There is strong evidence that urban art prevents graffiti throughout WA metropolitan local councils.
+However, there isn't much data available.
+Other benefits of urban art projects may include:

-- Enhance public spaces through exciting and innovative artworks;
+- Improving the look of public spaces through exciting and innovative artworks

-- Improve the rapport between the artists and community; and to
+- Improve the relationship between the artists and community

-- Enhance the participant knowledge on the issues surrounding graffiti vandalism and associated consequences.
+- Improve the knowledge of artists about graffiti vandalism and consequences.

-The State Graffiti Taskforce and WA Police Force have supported Urban Art projects as a graffiti prevention strategy for a number of years.
+The State Graffiti Taskforce and WA Police Force have supported Urban Art projects to stop graffiti for many years.
 Community Grants have funded more than 50 projects throughout the state.
-Further information on grant funding for graffiti prevention can be found by clicking on the Funding Opportunities page.
+Further information on grant funding for graffiti prevention can be found by clicking on the Funding opportunities page.

-To view a guide for local councils and non-for-profit organisations on how to establish and run an urban art project on different surfaces including public walls, bus shelters and privately owned properties please click Urban Art Guidelines.
+We've put together a guide for local councils and not-for-profit organisations on how to establish and run an urban art project.
+The guide covers different surfaces including public walls, bus shelters and privately owned properties.
+To read the guide please click Urban Art Guidelines.

-For more information on planning and implementing an Urban Art project, please see the Graffiti Management Toolkit.
+For more information on running an Urban Art project, please see the Graffiti Management Toolkit.

 Are you an Urban Artist or are you interested in being one?
-Click here to find out more about getting involved in an Urban Art project.
+Find out more about getting involved in an Urban Art project.